Poor air quality can affect all areas of our lives, including our health, the buildings we live and work in, and our surrounding environment.

 - Try not to use your car for short trips because a cold engine can produce more pollution.

 - Have your car serviced regularly so that it runs efficiently and saves fuel!
 You can report a smoky vehicle to VOSA.

 - Regularly check your cars tyre pressure to improve fuel consumption.

-- Don't leave your engine idling when you are parked or when the car is stationery, such as outside school gates.
+- Don't leave your engine idling when you are parked or when the car is stationary, such as outside school gates.